 Come ashore on the uninhabited island of Uunartoq.
 This small island is blessed with natural hot springs warm enough to bathe in.
-Scattered around the island are a number of pools fed by hot springs bubbling up from the ground below, keeping the water temperature at a balmy 34-38 degrees, even during the freezing winter.
-The springs are set in a completely natural environment in the middle of a grassy field, surrounded by mountain peaks and drifting icebergs.
+Scattered around the island are a number of pools fed by hot springs bubbling up from the ground below, keeping the water temperature a balmy 34-38 degrees, even during the freezing winter.
+The springs are set in a completely natural environment, in the middle of a grassy field, surrounded by mountain peaks and drifting icebergs.
 Soak in the warm water and enjoy the beautiful natural surroundings.
-Many consider Qaqortoq to be one of the most beautiful towns in Greenland with its array of colourful houses.
-The excursions on offer here include an informative visit to the only tannery in Greenland, a guided city walk, or a \i kaffemik\iO which will involve meeting the locals and sharing a traditional open-house coffee.
+Many consider Qaqortoq one of the most beautiful towns in Greenland for it's array of colourful houses.
+The excursions on offer here include an interesting visit to the only tannery in Greenland, a city walk with guide, and a kaffemik to meet the locals and share a traditional open-house coffee.